 The first serious contact with the enemy came on July 6, about 20 miles from the fort, when Indians allied with the French raided the column.
 Losses were slight but included one of the few Indians accompanying the British, killed by "friendly fire" (Crocker, pp. 196-197).

 Ironically, the French had little hope of halting Braddock; they were very close to surrender at this time (Crocker, pp. 203-204; Anderson, p.
 97, adds that in addition to the fort being too small to hold all the French soldiers, the Indians would not sit around to be besieged).
 If it came to a stand-up fight, the French would lose.
-But they waited before giving in.
+But they waited before giving in -- in effect, running a bluff against Braddock.
 And a French officer, Daniel Hyacinth-Marie Lienard de Beaujeu, convinced many Indians to fight (Crocker, pp. 204-206).
 The fort's commander put half the French forces -- over 250 Europeans and 600 Indians -- at his disposal (Anderson, p.
 99).
-Even so, the attack on Braddock was probably intended to be a delaying action (Fowler, p.
+Even so, their attack on Braddock was probably intended to be a delaying action (Fowler, p.
 67).

 On July 9, the British finished crossing the Monongahela and started their final march on the fort (Crocker, p.
 210).